Paleo-Eskimo: Paleo-Eskimo, Athabaskans, and Eskaleut

 A 2017 study identifies Paleo-Eskimo ancestry in Athabaskan and in other Na-Dene-speaking populations.
 The authors note that the Paleo-Eskimo peoples lived alongside Na-Dene ancestors for millennia.
 The authors believe that this represents new evidence of a genetic connection between Siberian and Na-Dene populations mediated by Paleo-Eskimos.

-According to these scholars, in general, the Paleo-Eskimos had large proportions of Beringian (which includes Chukotko-Kamchatkan and Eskimo-Aleut), Siberian, and Southeast Asian ancestry.
+According to these scholars, in general, the Paleo-Eskimos had large proportions of Beringian, which includes Chukotko-Kamchatkan and Eskaleut (Eskimo-Aleut), Siberian, and Southeast Asian ancestry.

 Furthermore, some geneticists and archaeologists, such as David Reich, have hypothesized that the Paleo-Eskimos spread the Na-Dene languages into the American continent, which would make the Paleo-Eskimos cultural and linguistic relatives (if not ancestors) of Na-Dene peoples.

-In 2019, scholars concluded that the Palaeo-Eskimo people were the ancestors not only of modern Na-Dene-speaking peoples but also of the Eskimo-Aleut speakers.
+In 2019, scholars concluded that the Paleo-Eskimo people were the ancestors not only of modern Na-Dene-speaking peoples but also of the Eskimo-Aleut speakers.
 But this contribution did not come directly; rather, there was a 'Neo-Eskimo' intermediary.

 According to Flegontov et al., the later Old Bering Sea archaeological culture came as a result of back-and-forth migrations across the Bering Strait by the tribes associated with the Arctic Small Tool tradition, or their descendants (Old Whaling, Choris, Norton culture, from 3,100 to 2,500 cal. yr BP).
 These people were mixing with the Chukotko-Kamchatkan speakers of Siberia.
 Eventually, the Old Bering Sea archaeological culture became the ancestor of the Yup'ik and Inuit, the speakers of Eskimo–Aleut languages.

 Genetics

-A genetic study published in Science in August 2014 examined the remains of a large number of Paleo-Eskimos and Thule people.
-Paleo-Eskimos were determined to have largely belonged to the maternal haplogroup D, while Thule people largely belonged to the maternal haplogroups A. The evidence suggested that the ancestors of the Paleo-Eskimos migrated from Siberia to North America in a distinct migration c.
+A genetic study published in Science in August 2014 examined the remains of a large number of Paleo-Eskimos and Thule people and determined their maternal haplogroups.
+Paleo-Eskimos were determined to have largely belonged to the maternal haplogroup D, while Thule people largely belonged to the maternal haplogroup A. The evidence suggested that the ancestors of the Paleo-Eskimos migrated from Siberia to North America in a distinct migration c.
 4000 BCE, after which they remained genetically largely isolated.
-By 1300 CE, the Paleo-Eskimos had been completely replaced by the Thule people (the ancestors of the Inuit), who were descended from people of the Birnirk culture of Siberia.
+By 1300 CE, the Paleo-Eskimos had been completely replaced by the Thule people (precursors of all modern Inuit and Yupik), who were descended from people of the Birnirk culture of Siberia.